-Approximately 18.53 acres of impervious surface will be added with the mixed-use development through pavement and building area.
+Full build out of the area as shown in the preliminary development plan includes approximately 18.53 acres of impervious surface through pavement and building area.
+The first phase of development includes approximately 13.54 acres of impervious surface.
 See the Stormwater Detention section of this report for stormwater detention discussion.

-The first phase of development of the mixed-use area is anticipated to include Paragon Parkway, the retail/commercial along the street, the multi-family area, one office building south of Paragon Parkway, and the associate parking and infrastructure.
-The hotels towards the southeast corner of the property, and the commercial buildings south of Paragon Parkway, aside from one, will be part of a later phase of development.
+The first phase of development of the mixed-use area includes Paragon Parkway, the retail/commercial south of the Paragon Parkway, one office building south of Paragon Parkway, and the associated parking and infrastructure.
+The multi-family and commercial/retail north of Paragon Parkway, the two buildings southeast of the courtyard, and the hotels towards the southeast corner of the property will be part of a later phase of development.
+See Appendix C for details.